AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 }
 ```

-Messages close an Action's execution loop providing variable context to the User without asking them to switch contexts.
-When the initial payload and subsequent calls to the Frame.io API don't provide enough context for the receiving application, use **Form Callbacks**.
+Messages close an Action's interaction loop providing variable context to the User without asking them to switch contexts.
+If the initial payload, and any subsequent calls to the Frame.io API, don't provide enough context for the receiving application to complete the Action, use **Form Callbacks**.

 ## Create a Form Callback

-If your custom Action use case requires more information from the User before you start your process, Actions enable you to render form field modals in the Frame.io UI.
+When your use case requires more information from the User before you start your process, Actions enable you to render form field modals in the Frame.io UI.

-For example, you may be uploading content to a system that requires additional details and settings.
-You can describe a form in your response, which the User sees snd fills out, and is then sent right back to you!
-Here's an example form that renders a Form in the Frame.io UI that the acting user can fill out and submit:
+For example, you may want to create an Action to orchestrate the upload of a file from Frame.io into another system but it requires the User to provide additional details and settings before it can be completed.
+You can describe a form in your inital response which will be presented to the User in Frame.io to fill out.
+Once submitted, the form values are included in a subsequent payload back to the URL defined in your Action's configuration.

 ```json
 {